John Proctor (Salem witch trials): Related accuser

-One other family member was drawn into the Trials, joining the accusers: 16-year-old John DeRich, son of the imprisoned Bassett, and her husband, Michel DeRich, who had recently died.
+One other family member was drawn into the Trials, joining the accusers: 16-year-old John DeRich, the son of the imprisoned Mary Bassett DeRich and her husband, Michel DeRich, who had recently died.
+John testified against George and Sarah Jacobs, Giles Corey, and Sarah Pease.

 Aftermath

-In January 1693, while still in jail, Elizabeth Bassett Proctor gave birth to a son, whom she named John.
-Elizabeth and her son remained in jail until May 1693, when a general release freed all of those prisoners who remained jailed.
-Unfortunately, even though the general belief was that innocent people had been wrongly convicted, Elizabeth had been convicted and was considered guilty.
-In the eyes of the law, she was considered a "dead woman" and could not claim any of her husband's estate.
-Elizabeth petitioned the court for a reversal of attainder to restore her legal rights.
-No action was taken for seven years.

 In June 1696, Elizabeth filed an appeal to contest her husband's will.
 She testified in court that "in that sad time of darkness before my said husband was executed it is evident somebody had contrived a will and brought it to him to sign, wherein his whole estate is disposed of."
 The will had already been probated and assets distributed and she stated that her step-children "will not suffer me to have one penny of the estate, neither upon the account of my husband's contract with me before marriage nor yet upon the account of the dower which, as I humbly conceive, doth belong or ought to belong to me by law, for they say that I am dead in the law".

 On 22 September 1696, Elizabeth remarried to Daniel Richards.
 On 19 April 1697, the probate court ordered Elizabeth's step-children to return to her the dowry as she was "now restored to benefit of law.

 On 2 March 1703, twenty-one spouses and children of those condemned, as well as three women who were convicted but not executed, including Elizabeth, filed petitions before any action was taken on Elizabeth's appeal for reversal of attainder.
 They requested that "something may be publicly done to take off infamy from the names".
 Two more petitions were filed in June 1703.
 These included requests from eleven ministers to reconsider the convictions and restore the good names of the citizens.
 The Massachusetts House of Representatives finally passed a bill disallowing spectral evidence.
-However, they only gave a reversal of attainder only for those who had filed petitions.
+However, they only gave a reversal of attainder for those who had filed petitions.